interledgerjs/ilp-plugin-xrp-paychan/README.md

   channelSecret: 'shh its a secret',

   // limit of how much can be owed in-flight to you at once before you stop
-  // accepting more incoming transfers. (in XRP)
+  // accepting more incoming transfers. (in XRP drops)
-  maxInFlight: '10',
+  maxInFlight: '5000000',

-  // how much to fund your payment channel. (in XRP)
+  // how much to fund your payment channel. (in XRP drops)
-  channelAmount: '500'
+  channelAmount: '10000000'

   // RPC calls to the peer on the other side of the channel are sent to this
   // endpoint using HTTP.